5 Things you can do to Make an Older Persons' Christmas Special

 2. Invite an older person to have Christmas dinner with you

 Will you have spare space at your dinner table on Christmas Day?
 Inviting an older person along to your Christmas dinner could put a big smile back on their face.
-It may not be very often that they receive an invitation to a social event so the fact that you thought of them will make them realise that there are still people out there that care about them.
+It may not be very often that they receive an invitation to a social event, so the fact that you thought of them will make them realise that there are still people out there who care about them.

 3. Write Christmas cards to care home residents